-Advisory approval of this proposal requires "For" votes from the holders of a majority of shares of our common stock present by virtual attendance at the Annual Meeting or represented by proxy and entitled to vote on the matter at the Annual Meeting.
-The Series A Preferred Stock is not entitled to vote on this proposal.
+Advisory approval of this proposal requires "For" votes from the holders of a majority of voting power of the shares of our common stock present by virtual attendance at the Annual Meeting or represented by proxy and entitled to vote on the matter.
 Abstentions will be counted towards the vote total and will have the same effect as "Against" votes for this proposal.
-We believe that broker non-votes will be counted towards the presence of a quorum but will have no effect and will not be counted towards the vote total for this proposal because we have been advised by NYSE that this proposal should be considered "non-routine" under NYSE rules, and accordingly, we believe that your broker may not vote your shares on this proposal without instructions from you.
+Broker non-votes will be counted towards the presence of a quorum but will have no effect and will not be counted towards the vote total for this proposal because we have been advised by NYSE that this proposal is considered "non-routine" under NYSE rules, and accordingly, your broker may not vote your shares on this proposal without instructions from you.
 Nevertheless, whether a proposal is "routine" or "non-routine" remains subject to the final determination of NYSE.
 If your shares are held by a bank, we believe your shares cannot be voted without your specific instructions.

-Unless the Board decides to modify its policy regarding the frequency of soliciting advisory votes on the compensation of our named executives, the next scheduled say-on-pay vote will be at the 2024 Annual Meeting of Stockholders.
-We anticipate that our next advisory vote on the preferred frequency of stockholder advisory votes on the compensation of our named executive officers will occur at the 2028 Annual Meeting of Stockholders in accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act and Section 14A of the Exchange Act, unless the Board determines to hold such advisory vote at an earlier meeting.
+Unless the Board decides to modify its policy regarding the frequency of soliciting advisory votes on the compensation of our named executives, the next scheduled say-on-pay vote will be at the 2025 Annual Meeting of Stockholders.
+We anticipate that our next advisory vote on the preferred frequency of stockholder advisory votes on the compensation of our named executive officers will occur at the 2029 Annual Meeting of Stockholders in accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act and Section 14A of the Exchange Act, unless the Board determines to hold such advisory vote at an earlier meeting.